Methadone Clinic Washington County, KY

 Communicare Inc

-Communicare Inc is a methadone clinic in Washington County, KY.
-It is located at 324 East Main Street, 40069 zip.
-Communicare Inc provides regular outpatient treatment, outpatient treatment and intensive outpatient treatment.
-Communicare Inc provides suboxone prescription, naltrexone administration and buprenorphine maintenance.
-Other than methadone treatment, Communicare Inc offers individual counseling, family counseling and group counseling.
+Communicare Inc is a methadone treatment facility in Washington County, Kentucky.
+It is situated at 324 East Main Street, 40069 zip.
+Communicare Inc provides regular outpatient treatment, intensive outpatient treatment and outpatient treatment.
+Communicare Inc provides suboxone prescription, buprenorphine maintenance and naltrexone administration.
+Other than methadone treatment, Communicare Inc offers employment counseling or training, individual counseling and group counseling.
 Communicare Inc provides medication assisted services to women and men.

 Patricias Place

-Patricias Place is a methadone treatment facility in Washington County, Kentucky.
+Patricias Place is a methadone clinic in Washington County, KY.
 It is situated at 2042 Main Street, 40078 zip.
-Patricias Place provides short-term residential treatment, long-term residential treatment and full residential treatment.
-Patricias Place provides naltrexone administration, buprenorphine maintenance and suboxone prescription.
-Other than methadone treatment, Patricias Place offers HIV and AIDS education, support and counseling, hepatitis education, counseling and support and employment counseling or training.
-Patricias Place provides medication assisted services to men.
+Patricias Place provides short-term residential treatment, long-term residential treatment and residential detoxification.
+Patricias Place provides buprenorphine detox, naltrexone administration and relapse prevention from naltrexone.
+Other than methadone treatment, Patricias Place offers hepatitis education, counseling and support, health education services and substance use education.
+Patricias Place provides medication-assisted treatment to men.

 FAQs for a Methadone Clinic in Washington County, KY: